brentos/declarative-services/README.md

 This will create a new lookuptable instance and will print to the logs the value of XYZ.

-running scr:list should then show that LookupTableImpl is not "ACTIVE".
+running scr:list should then show that LookupTableImpl is now "ACTIVE".

 Create another config file: